bhaavanaa/bhaavanaa.github.io/_pages/projects.md

 ---

-List of all the projects during my undergrad at IIITDMK
+List of all the projects during my time at IIIT D&M Kancheepuram

 ### Detection of Real and Fake Images: